 Brides looking for vertical drama in every shade except blue should consider the gladiolus.
 A single flower spike can sport more than two dozen blooms, often with fancy ruffled edges.
 Gladiolus flowers are very thirsty, taking up large amounts of water in the vase; however, make sure the water hasn’t been treated with fluoride, as this can cause the flowers and foliage to discolor.

 Liatris, or gayfeather, is a North American native flower that blooms late in the summer.
 Brides who choose pink or white wedding flowers can add the feathery Liatris blossom for vertical accents.
 These flowers open from the top downwards, so florists can tuck the unopened florets deeper into the arrangement to maintain a neater appearance.Continue to 9 of 12 below.

 10 of 12

 11 of 12

 These flower clusters come in a rainbow of red, orange, pink, purple, and white.
-The flowers are an inexpensive way to add mass to bouquets and table arrangements.
+For the budget bride, the flowers are an inexpensive way to add mass to bouquets and table arrangements.
 Snapdragons always want to be upright, and they will bend their tips toward the ceiling if you lay your bouquet on a chair during your reception.

 12 of 12